FREE Training for Jobs that Pay!

 *Ironwork & Welding (Welding – Fairbanks)

-This 40-hour training with classroom instruction and hands-on training includes; Vertical and horizontal stick welding, oxygen and acetylene cutting, hands-on tools and materials, hazard awareness, work site safety.
+Training with classroom instruction and hands-on training includes; Vertical and horizontal stick welding, oxygen and acetylene cutting, hands-on tools and materials, hazard awareness, work site safety.
 Identify and use safe welding practices, identify joint design and fit-up, set up a welding machine, and identify electrode selection.
 Participants learn basic rebar wire tying and reinforcing practices, basic structural ironworking and rigging practices, and basic rough terrain forklift operation and hand signals.

 Laborers Field Challenge